 Roads and Maritime Services is continuing to progress the proposed M4 Motorway westbound off ramp.
 Visit the Roads and Maritime Services website for more information.

-We have worked closely with the City of Parramatta Council, Sydney Olympic Park Authority, Roads and Maritime Services, the Department of Education and Transport for NSW in preparing the draft revised Carter Street Master Plan and planning controls, now released to the community to have their say.
+We have worked closely with the City of Parramatta Council, Sydney Olympic Park Authority, Roads and Maritime Services, the Department of Education and Transport for NSW in preparing the draft revised Carter Street Master Plan and planning controls.

 The M4 Motorway westbound off ramp and the future widening and upgrade of Hill Road will provide improved access to the precinct, Sydney Olympic Park and Wentworth Point.
 We are also planning for improved pedestrian and cycle paths to improve access within the precinct and to the regional network.